annstrange/capstone1-cancer-v-meat/README.md

 2. Some countries do not tend to report cancer statistics as thoroughly as other countries.
 Countries without screening may detect cancer later.
 3. Only 60 countries were compared in this analysis where adequate data existed for both cancer stats and animal product consumption.
 4. Age is a big cancer stats confounder as the probability of getting cancer increases exponentially as people age, and the WHO strongly recommends using an Age Adjusted average for any country to country comparisons.
 Instead I limited the sample to young people, between age 20 and 49.
 6. To compare animal product consuming populations with non-animal consuming populations using the Two Sample Approximate Test of Population Proportions, there is an assumption required on the independence of each "Binomial trial" i.e. each incidence of cancer is independent of the others, and this is likely to not hold true.
-It would be interesting to conduct this test exluding regions such as Chernobyl and Hiroshima, or exclude types of cancer with known causes such as smoking where external and regional factors are certainly contributing to cancer rates.
+It would be interesting to conduct this test excluding regions such as Chernobyl and Hiroshima, or exclude types of cancer with known causes such as smoking where external and regional factors are certainly contributing to cancer rates.
 7. To represent the lowest animal product consumption, I've selected the lowest 10 countries in our set (1/6 our sample) with lower than 115 kg/capita which we'll use to represent "low" consumption.
 If the average person consumes 2 kg/food and water per day, and we account for some waste**, this would come out to < 10% daily animal product consumption.
 For "high" consumption countries, the ratio would be closer to 25-30% of diets.

      **[wasted food report](https://en.reset.org/knowledge/global-food-waste-and-its-environmental-impact-09122018)